Saibo-creator/EPFL-Data-Science/README.md

 In some cases, the actual times were not measured so the `AN_PROGNOSE_STATUS`/`AB_PROGNOSE_STATUS` will be empty or set to `PROGNOSE` and `AN_PROGNOSE`/`AB_PROGNOSE` will be empty.

 We will use the SBB data limited around the Zurich area.
 We will focus on all the stops within 10km of the Zurich train station.

-## Grading Method

-We will grade both your Jupyter-based report (60%) and your 15-minute oral presentation (40%).

-We will use the following criteria:

-1. The clarity and conciseness of the written and oral reports (written: 15 pts, oral: 10 pts)
-2. The formulation of the problem and its decomposition into smaller tasks (written: 5 pts, oral: 5 pts)
-3. The originality of the solution (system design, analytics, visualization) (written: 10 pts, oral: 5 pts)
-4. The quality of the solution (system design, analytics and associated implementation) (written: 20 pts, oral: 10 pts)
-5. The explanation of the pro's and con's / shortcomings of the proposed solution  (written: 10 pts, oral: 10 pts)

-The solution and associated implementation & explanations will be weighted across the different parts as follows:

-- Design and method used to model the public transport network: 10%
-- Design and method used to create the predictive models: 30%
-- Route planning algorithm: 30%
-- Validation method: 10%
-- Visualization: 20%

-## Hints

-Before you get started, we offer a few hints:

-- Reserve some time to Google-up the state of the art before implementing.
-There is a substantial amount of work on this topic.
-Look for *time-dependent*, or *time-varying networks*, *stochastic route planning under uncertainty* and *isochrone maps*.
-You should also look in the references provided below.
-- You should already be acquainted with the data.
-However, as you learn more about the state of the art, spend time to better understand your data.
-Anticipate what can and cannot be done from what is available to you, and plan your design strategy accordingly.
-Do not hesitate to complete the proposed data sources with your own if necessary.
-- Start small with a simple working solution and improve on it.
-In a first version, assume that all trains and buses are always sharp on time.
-Focus on creating a sane programming environment that you can use to develop and test your work as it evolves.
-Next, work-out the risk-aware solution gradually - start with a simple predictive model and improve it.
-In addition you can test your algorithm on selected pairs of stops before generalizing to the full public transport network under consideration.

 ## References